shahzaibshaikh/shahzaibshaikh/README.md

 ### 👋 Hi there.
-I'm Shahzaib — a Technical Project Manager and Full Stack Developer based in Toronto.\
+I'm Shahzaib — a Technical Project Manager and Software Engineer based in Toronto.\
 I love the balance between strategic planning and hands-on development.

 ### 🛠️ **Skills:**